-Fire Hazard
+Fire and Electrical Shock Hazard

-Use only candelabra-base bulbs, 30-watt maximum.

-Turn off power at main power supply before replacing the light bulb.

-Failure to follow the above could result in fire or electrical shock.
+- Use only candelabra-base bulbs, 30watt maximum.
+Failure to do so could result in fire. - Turn off power at main power supply before replacing the light bulb.
+Failure to do so could result in electrical shock.

+The cooktop light